kaouther24/happinessSurvey/README.md

 # accountsService

-The `accountsService` is a Spring Boot microservice that manages bank accounts and provides functionalities for creating new accounts, retrieving account details, and handling customer-related operations.
+The `happiness Survey` is a Spring Boot service to do a survey within the compagny.

 ## Features

-- Create a new bank account for an existing customer.
+- Create a survey via admin endpoint.
-- Retrieve details of a customer's bank accounts.
-- Fetch customer accounts based on UUID.
-- Validate and process account data securely.
+- Add employee answers for the survey.
+- Get Survey answers

 ### Prerequisites